jayanthi173/Leave-Approval-Automation/README.md

-# Create a README file for GitHub documentation

-readme_content = """# 📌 Automated Employee Leave Management System
+# 📌 Automated Employee Leave Management System

 ## 🔍 Project Overview
 This project automates the **employee leave request and approval process** using **Power Automate**.